-“This is my 2nd legal marriage and 3rd religious one.
-I am in school to be a social worker with a degree in substance abuse since I am a LPN who is a recovering addict and currently can not nurse and I know about the psychology stuff cause I am also diagnosed with bipolar and had to have trauma session while in rehab for the abuse I went through.
-My story is a lifetime move [sic] if I started from the beginning most are amazed I am still happy and up beat and I don’t talk a lot about the 5 suicide attempts and the hospitalization.”
+“This is my second legal marriage and third religious one.
+I am in school to be a social worker with a degree in substance abuse since I am an LPN who is a recovering addict…I know about the psychology stuff cause I am also diagnosed with bipolar and had to have therapy sessions for trauma while in rehab for the abuse I went through.
+My story is a Lifetime movie.
+If I started from the beginning, most are amazed that I am still happy and upbeat.
+I don’t talk a lot about the 5 suicide attempts and the hospitalization.”

 Many people who are serving time for committing violent crimes are sociopaths.
-Strengths of a sociopath include manipulating others, high self confidence, social assertiveness for empowerment, immediate gratification, and poor behavioral control making those with low self-esteem, mental health struggles, and attachment issues the perfect catch.
+Strengths of a sociopath include manipulating others, high self-confidence, social assertiveness for empowerment, immediate gratification, and poor behavioral control making those with low self-esteem, mental health struggles, and attachment issues the perfect catch.

 All any of us want to feel is that we matter and to know we are emotionally supported, whatever that means to us individually.
 Perhaps what those of us in average/non-prison relationships don’t realize is how fulfilling these marriages-while-incarcerated can be for both parties.